-DEVELOPING NATIONS: Within the international community, the use of the term "third world" is
+DEVELOPING NATIONS: Within the international community, the use of the term "third world" is actively discouraged.
+No nation will be referred to as "Third World."

 NAMES: Verbal verification is mandatory on all named sources.
-Naturally, all proper names are
+Naturally, all proper names are Capitalized.

-Capitalized.